sasquatch58/holiday/readme.txt

 =====================================

 1. To install this module, please follow the standard module installation procedure.
-Download the latest version from Sourceforge and unzip this directory into your web2project/modules directory.
+Download the latest version from github and unzip this directory into your web2project/modules directory.

 2. Select to System Admin -> View Modules and you should see "holiday" near